 Post 9/11 Benefits include a book stipend.
 Your book stipend is based on the number of credits in which you are enrolled, and is sent by the VA directly to you, the student.
 It is important to know that you will not receive your book allowance from the VA prior to starting classes.
 Therefore, we encourage you to apply for financial aid so that you can receive a book voucher at the KVCC bookstore to “charge” your books against your financial aid.
 If you take classes in the fall and spring and use the entire book allowance (total of $1,000) then there will be no book allowance in the summer semester.
 If you do not use the full amount, then the remaining money can be used for the summer semester if you take classes.

 I am a vocational rehabilitation – CH 31 veteran.
 What should I do to receive payment?

 Meet with your counselor at Togus who will issue both yourself and the College a 1905 form for certification.
 The VA pays the College for your tuition, fees, books, and supplies.
-You are responsible for knowing what is on your bill and either paying for or waiving the College Health Insurance.
 Please let the VA Certifying Official know if you drop a course, withdraw from one or more courses, stop attending KVCC.
 The VA Certifying Official must submit an amended certification to Togus.

 Can I change my major?